ThomasMwaba/hackerrank-problems/README.md

 # hackerrank-problems
-hackerrank python and sql problems
+hackerrank python and SQL problems

 This repository has solved hackerrank Python and SQL problems in Jupyter Notebook (`.ipynb`) format.
 You'll find: